1. Home

 2. Solar

-How Green Are Solar Panels?
+How Green Are Solar Panels and Solar Power?

 The words "How Green Are Solar Panels?" over an image of a green plant, representing what it means to be green, how green solar panels actually are, and the impact of solar power on the environment and your carbon footprint.